Solar Charge Controllers

 - Remote connection eg. by Bluetooth for wireless communication with smartphones or tablets.

-- Lighting control and timers.
-These allow loads to be switched on automatically and then off again after a certain amount of time.
+- Lighting control and timers To allow loads to be switched on automatically and then off again after a certain amount of time.
 This is often used for lighting systems where lights may be switched on at dusk stay on for a few hours and then be switched off.
 Some controllers are also able to switch lights on again for a period of time before dawn.

 - Temperature Compensation to ensure accurate charging

 - The main consideration is the peak charging current you need to control.
 It is worthwhile selecting one that will handle extra power if needs change in the future.

 - Controllers should not be used with more modules than they are rated for.

 - A PV array can be split into sub-arrays, each with its own charge controller, in order to accommodate increasing numbers of modules.